 Kat’s life continued a path of creativity until 2015 when her career took an unexpected turn into a position of order and procedure as an emergency service worker, and she lost this sense of creativity.
 Seeking a creative outlet from the demands of her employment, she has reconnected with her creative side.

 Since Kat has have reignited her love of art, she has been a semi-finalist in the 2020 Tony White Memorial Art Prize, had her artwork displayed in the Bluethumb Gallery in Goodwood and work curated by property stylists, Fresh House Co.

-Prologue is an introduction to the works of Kat Khor and her highly detailed and intricate drawings.
+Prologue was an introduction to the works of Kat Khor and her highly detailed and intricate drawings.

-Prologue is an exploration of the intricacies of movement and colour using silk scarves as a subject.
+Prologue was an exploration of the intricacies of movement and colour using silk scarves as a subject.

 My artworks draw upon colour psychology to emote positive warm feelings to viewers.
 I consider the use of colour in all my pieces and aim to understand the feelings that the use of each colour emotes.

 My artworks are bright and colourful and I understand that aesthetically pleasing things to the eye can have a positive impact and impact the wellness of those who view them.